-Many BIPOC librarians rely on informal personal networks for career development and advancement because access to professional development resources and credible performance feedback can be inconsistent or unavailable.
+Many librarians from underrepresented communities rely on informal personal networks for career development and advancement because access to professional development resources and credible performance feedback can be inconsistent or unavailable.
 They seek dedicated community spaces, personalized mentoring, and targeted programming that address their unique experiences and can help them navigate the profession and build their careers.